You are here

 (c) for health, economic or academic reasons, the student has shown ability to undertake full-time studies but needs to study part-time temporarily.

-Advice received from the Department of Human Services (DHS) (Now Services Australia) in April 2013 stated that Youth Allowance and Austudy both have provisions for full time students who are unable to maintain a full time study load due to illness or other circumstances.
-To be approved, the student must present a medical certificate from a medical practitioner stating that the student is incapacitated for study.
-The medical practitioner must state the diagnosis, prognosis and the period of incapacity.
-The incapacity must be due to illness or an accident and must be temporary in nature.
+To be approved, the student must provide a medical certificate stating the student is incapacitated for study.
+The medical certificate should state the diagnosis, prognosis and period of incapacity.
+The incapacity must be due to illness or an accident and be temporary in nature.